 The Employment Provident Fund covers pension funds but also allows employees to withdraw their savings for specific purposes like buying a house or for medical reasons.
 The EPF essentially acts as a savings fund with contributions made by employees and their employers.
 Employees must contribute to the EPF at a rate of 9% on gross worldwide income.
 Employers contribute 12% of their employees’ gross monthly wages to the EPF for employees earning above MYR 5,000 per month, and 13% for employees earning less than MYR 5,000 per month.
 This is optional for foreign employees and is mandatory for all Malaysians and Permanent residents.

 Why Globalization Partners

 It can be challenging to figure out how to set up a subsidiary or branch office in Malaysia, which historically was the first and most complex part of hiring an employee in Malaysia.
-Globalization Partners’ Global Employer of Record Platform makes it easy to hire employees in Malaysia with minimal time and expense.
+Globalization Partners’ Global Employer of Record solution makes it easy to hire employees in Malaysia with minimal time and expense.
 We put your employee on our locally compliant payroll and you get a simple monthly invoice.
-We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in Malaysia with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your business.
+We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in Malaysia with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your company.